JuJulien/Zootrope/README.md

 imgA
 ====

-A jQuery Plugin to do animation of images
+A jQuery Plugin to simulate animation from a set of images